From News Source Sharers to Post Viewers: How Topic Diversity and Conspiracy Theories Shape Engagement With Misinformation During a Health Crisis: Background and Related Work

 Several works have focused on understanding what characterizes misinformation and contributes to its viral spread.
-For instance, misinformation is more likely to incorporate negative emotions, such as anger, which have been identified as a main driver for information diffusion \cite{chuai_anger_2022,chuai_what_2022,horner_emotions_2021,robertson_negativity_2023}.
+For instance, misinformation is more likely to incorporate negative emotions, such as anger, which has been identified as an important driver for information diffusion \cite{chuai_anger_2022,chuai_what_2022,horner_emotions_2021,robertson_negativity_2023}.
 Additionally, there is a partisan asymmetry that misinformation tends to be right-leaning and promote conservative positions \cite{chuai_political_2023}.
 Social media users are more likely to believe and share information that is congruent to their political ideologies \cite{garrett_conservatives_2021,rao_partisan_2022,robertson_users_2023,osmundsen_partisan_2021,jenke_affective_2023}.
 Therefore, right-leaning users are more likely to share misinformation on social media, compared to left-leaning users \cite{nikolov_right_2021}.
-More importantly, uncertain situations, such as emergency public events or crises, create fertile ground for online misinformation to thrive.
-During such times, people are eager to know more information about the situations and thus more likely to believe and share related misinformation, which can destroy the trust in the control policies and cause detrimental harm to societies and individuals.
+More importantly, uncertain situations, such as public emergencies or crises, create fertile ground for online misinformation to thrive.
+During such times, people are eager to know more information about the situation and are thus more likely to believe and share related misinformation, which can undermine trust in control policies and cause detrimental harm to societies and individuals.